fbpx

 So, if you are wondering whether Technical Communication could be a good career move for you, we’re here to answer your questions and help you make the right decision.

-Click here to join our Virtual Open House on Sunday July 25, 2021
+Click here to join our Virtual Open House

 Looking back, 2020 was filled with uncertainty and trepidation.
 Would we be able to open a Technical Communication class at Our Best Words on Zoom?
 Would Covid-19 allow our students to work and study?
 How many would lose their jobs?
 How many would get sick?
 So many questions, and at the beginning there were very few answers.